GetDutchie/brick/packages/brick_graphql/README.md

 # Brick Graphql

-Core logic for interfacing with a grapql server with Brick.
+Core logic for interfacing with a graphql server with Brick.